Dave Dear

 David Glyndwr Dear (born 8 June 1946 in Southampton) is a British former 100 metres sprinter.

 Athletics career

 He competed in the 1972 Summer Olympics.

-He represented England in the sprint events, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He represented the 1966 England team in the sprint events, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 Four years later he won a bronze medal at the 1970 British Commonwealth Games, in Edinburgh, Scotland.